Mewriick/Blazor.FlexGrid/README.md

 }
 ```

-These services are registered by defaul in IoC if you want for your grid use funtionality like lazy loading data, inlinde editing or create item form
+These services are registered by default in IoC if you want for your grid use funtionality like lazy loading data, inline editing or create item form
 you have to provide these services for your models.

 In your Blazor component add Tag helper and required usings